HOW TO MEASURE VIBRATION FOR MACHINE MONITORING AND FAULT DIAGNOSTIC APPLICATIONS

 All of the above pieces of machinery and equipment have rotating parts that are vulnerable to damage.
 When machinery is run at a resonant frequency, any damage it sustains is increased over time; therefore personnel need to detect developing failures as early as possible.
 With the aid of a handheld meter or data acquisition system, operators can setup a system and give the information to an engineer or senior technician for later analysis or presentation.

 In order to monitor vibration and decide on a measurement system, you first need to identify the key parameters of interest in your specific application.
-For example, a technician will monitor vibration on a blower differently than he or she will monitor vibration on a 1-megawatt piece of equipment.
+For example, a technician will monitor blower vibration differently than they will monitor vibration on a 1-megawatt generator.

 Once you know the specific frequency bands of interest in your application, you’ll set any appropriate alarms for these.
 For example after recording data, you can view the peak-to-peak values along with the RMS signal, i.e. the average level of the vibration.